Narrative structure of The Lord of the Rings: Cycles and spirals

 In A Tolkien Compass, the scholar of literature David M. Miller describes both The Hobbit and The Lord of the Rings as "there and back again" tales "with various digressive adventures upon the way".
 In his view, the setting is thus the road, and the novel is to an extent picaresque, with the crucial distinction that the components are nearly always essential to the plot.
 The protagonist, Bilbo and then Frodo, experiences one adventure after another, "perhaps learning and maturing as he goes, but encountering each experience essentially afresh."
 Miller identifies nine such "cycles" in The Fellowship of the Ring:

 Miller makes several comments on these cycles.
 Each "conference" involves food, so the cycles are of feast and famine.
 Each danger "is total", since defeat at any point would end the quest.
 The unexpected helper in each cycle is the advisor in the next cycle.
 Miller notes that the cycles involving Old Man Willow and the Barrow-wight are anomalous, as the stages do not get the Ring any closer to Rivendell, nor are the hostile characters at all concerned with the Ring.
-Instead, the "Old Forest, Old Man Willow, Tom as Eldest" (his emphasis) stand outside time, "left over from the First Age"; and like the quest, "time spurts and lags with discernible rhythm": time seems to stop in the Elvish dwelling-places of Rivendell and Lothlorien.
+Instead, the "Old Forest, Old Man Willow, Tom as Eldest" (his emphasis) stand outside time, "left over from the First Age"; and like the quest, "time spurts and lags with discernible rhythm": time seems to stop in the Elvish dwelling-places of Rivendell and Lothlórien.
 As for the episode with the Barrow-wight, he is in the Second Age, and Frodo enters Men's defeat at the hands of the Witch-king's forces from Carn Dûm.
 Miller draws parallels between this encounter, where Frodo cuts off the Barrow-wight's hand, and Merry's with the Witch-king at the Battle of the Pelennor Fields; between his call to Bombadil and his own call to Elbereth from Shelob's lair; and between the destruction of the barrow with the wight's banishment, and the final destruction of Barad-Dûr accompanied by the wind's blowing away of Sauron.
 Miller concludes that "The events of Book I form, not so much a cycle as a spiral.
 The stakes are constantly increased and the gamblers become increasingly self-aware."

 Shippey describes Miller's analysis as giving "a sense of cycles and spirals" rather than a feeling of linear progression.
 Shippey suggests that these structures might have been "created in part by Tolkien's work habits, rewriting continually", in many small stages like waves of an incoming tide, "each one rolling a little further up the beach."